 - Academia.eduA social platform for academics to share research papers.

-Academia.edu is a social platform for academics to share research papers.
-Its mission is to accelerate the world's research.
+Academia.edu is building a new way for scientists to publish and peer review academic papers.
 It's widely thought that science is too closed, and too slow.
 Academia.edu is trying to change that.